PHSI-supplements/labs/lab-templates/FloatLab/README.md

 After your scheduled lab day, you may discuss concepts and syntax with other students, but you may discuss solutions only with the professor and the TAs.
 Sharing code with or copying code from another student or the internet is prohibited.

+If you work with a lab partner, be sure to:
+- Add your partner to [submission_metadata.json](submission_metadata.json),
-If you work with a lab partner, be sure to commit your code at the end of lab, and also at the end of the day if you continue to work with them after lab.
+- Commit your code (including submission_metadata.json) at the end of lab, and
+- Commit your code at the end of the day if you continue to work with your partner after lab.

 ### Generative AI Rules

-You may use the CodeHelp.app "virtual TA" for help without restriction.
+You may use the CodeHelp.app "virtual TA" for help, and you may use "Oscar the AI Tutor" built into the course's textbook.
 You may use other generative AI tools to translate this assignment into another human language.
 No other use of generative AI is permitted on this assignment without explicit permission from Dr. Bohn.